 Nope!
 You can use regular brown sugar if you only have that.
 I really like the richness that the dark brown sugar adds to the cookie.
 But with that being said, most chocolate chip cookie recipes use regular brown sugar, so that would work perfectly fine!

-How do I store sourdough overnight chocolate chip cookies?
+How do I store brown butter sourdough chocolate chip cookies?

-After they cool, I store these for 3-5 days in a zip top bag or an airtight container.
+After they cooling on a wire rack, I store these for 3-5 days in a zip-top bag (or freezer bag), in an airtight container, or wrapped in plastic wrap.
 You could even put them in a large mason jar and put them on an open shelf.
 That would look amazing!

-If you’ve never tried sourdough cookies before, I’d love to hear what you think about these!
+If you’ve never tried brown butter chocolate chip cookies before, I’d love to hear what you think about these sourdough discard cookies!
 I’d also try cooking a batch the same day, then the next day and see what your family prefers.
-I couldn’t believe how much better mine thought it was after that 24 hour overnight in the fridge!
+I couldn’t believe how that 24 hour overnight in the fridge gave me the best cookies with the best flavor!

-These amazing sourdough overnight chocolate chip cookies are so divine.
-You’ll never go back to regular chocolate chip cookies again!
+These amazing brown butter sourdough chocolate chip cookies are so divine.
+You'll never go back to regular chocolate chip cookies again!

 Brown & Cool